-Emily Theriault is an associate in the Government Contracts, Investigations & International Trade Practice Group in the firm's Washington, D.C. office.
+Emily Theriault is special counsel in the Governmental Practice in the firm's Washington, D.C. office.

 Areas of Practice:

-Ms. Theriault’s practice includes Contract Disputes Act litigation before the Court of Federal Claims; False Claims Act litigation before the United States District Courts; bid protests before the United States Government Accountability Office and the Court of Federal Claims; internal investigations; and government contract counseling.
+Emily’s practice includes Contract Disputes Act litigation before the Court of Federal Claims; False Claims Act and Administrative Procedure Act litigation before the U.S. District Courts; bid protests before the U.S. Government Accountability Office and the Court of Federal Claims; size and status protests before the Small Business Administration Office of Hearings and Appeals; internal investigations; and government contract counseling.

-She counsels clients on compliance with federal procurement regulations, including FAR and DFARS provisions relating to the Contractor Code of Business Ethics and Conduct, the Trade Agreements Act, the Price Reductions Clause and commercial item contracting.
+She counsels clients on compliance with federal procurement regulations, including FAR and DFARS provisions relating to the Contractor Code of Business Ethics and Conduct, the Trade Agreements Act, the Price Reductions Clause, small business requirements, and commercial item contracting.

-Ms. Theriault has experience with government contracts investigations, Office of Inspector General subpoena responses, as well as mandatory and voluntary disclosures.
+Emily often handles matters involving government contracts investigations, Office of Inspector General subpoena responses and mandatory and voluntary disclosures.
 Her experience includes investigations on the following topics: